bigvo/envoy-certbot-docker/README.md

 ```

 In compose file and Envoy config external network is used, feel free to adjust it for your needs.
+Because Envoy can't push environment variables to config, update front-envoy to your domain

 ## First time certificate acquire
 ```